derrickmomanyi/SoundScape/README.md

 ### SoundScape

 SoundScape is a cutting-edge music app that allows you to fully immerse yourself in your favorite songs.
 With its sleek design and user-friendly interface, SoundScape offers a unique audio experience that brings your music to life like never before.
 Whether you're a casual listener or an avid music lover, SoundScape has something for everyone.
 Discover new artists, create playlists, and enjoy high-quality audio streaming all in one convenient location.
 With SoundScape, your music will never sound the same again.

-The app is currently deployed here https://soundscape-development.onrender.com/
+The app is currently deployed here https://soundscape-frontend.onrender.com

+Server is deployed here https://soundscape-development.onrender.com

 ![Home Page](https://github.com/derrickmomanyi/SoundScape/blob/main/images/Home.png?raw=true)

 ## User Stories

 A user can be able to:

 - Register and log in
 - Browse the app's vast music library with the ability to search and filter music by genre, artist, and album for their favorite songs/videos and discover new music

 - See production, label information for every song